Napa County drops to purple tier; new COVID-19 restrictions will be imposed

-Update: 2:45 p.m.
-The feared tightening of the noose on Napa County occurred Monday, with California announcing that the county has fallen from the COVID-19 orange tier all the way to the bottom purple tier that has the most restrictions on businesses and activities.
+The feared tightened restrictions on Napa County occurred Monday, with California announcing that the county has fallen from the COVID-19 orange tier all the way to the bottom purple tier that has the most restrictions on businesses and activities.

 Restaurants, places of worship, winery tasting rooms and fitness centers will be able to serve the public only outdoors.
 Retail stores will be limited to 25% capacity.